DOMAIN NAME HELPFUL TIPS

 Tip 4.
 Avoid using acronyms - unless it's a well-known tradename or catchy.
 Although easier to type, a domain like xyz.com doesn't mean as much to people or Google.

 Tip 5.
 It can be helpful to register a domain that contains high value keywords that relate to your business, business name or services.
 This will add relevance for Google rankings and people can see what you do even before visiting your website.
+Ever seen a domain advertised on the back of a vehicle and not know what the business does?

 Tip 6.
 If you have a domain that is easy to misspell, register domains with the common misspellings and redirect them to your website so you don't miss out on visitors.